oscarjtg/pi_weather_station/README.md

 ## Part 1: Hardware

-Your final weather station will have three operational sensors, a thermometer, an anemometer (wind speed sensor) and a rain gauge.
+Your final weather station will have four operational sensors: a thermometer, an anemometer (wind speed sensor), a weather vane, and a rain gauge.
 Some anemometers require the weather vane to be connected to the Raspberry Pi, others work independent of the weather vane.

 ### Step 1: Prepare the sensor cables